Philip Stanley Abbot: Catastrophe and death

 On August 3, 1896, Philip Stanley Abbot slipped from the rock precipice while free climbing Mount Lefroy in the Bow Range near Lake Louise, Alberta, Canada.
 As described by Charles E. Fay, "The unfortunate Philip S. Abbot fell past us and landed within 15 feet; while tumbling the remaining distance, to a rocky projection, one thousand feet below our perch".
 It took the three survivors most of the afternoon to descend to where the body rested; each depending on their own skill with an ice axe for safety.
 Upon their arrival, Mr. Abbot was still breathing but unable to speak; and he died soon thereafter.
 As it was impossible to carry the body down the slippery descent the party was compelled to leave the body, and return the next Tuesday with a recovery party.

 The recovery party was led by outfitter Thomas Edmonds Wilson and included George Little, Willoughby Astley, and Professor Charles Ernest Fay.
 The recovery party wrapped the body in several blankets and let it slide down 2000 feet to the foot of the mountain.
 The body was then put on its way to Cambridge.

 Memorial

 In memory of the first mountaineering fatality in North America, the Pass, which took the life of Philip S. Abbot was named in his honor.

-Abbot Pass Hut was built between Mt.
-Lefroy and Mount Victoria (Bow Range) on the Continental Divide of Alberta and British Columbia.
+In 1922, Abbot Pass Hut was built between Mount Lefroy and Mount Victoria on the Continental Divide of Alberta and British Columbia.
+Declared a National Historic Site in 1992, the hut was demolished in June 2022 due to unrepairable structural issues.